 - Bill Brown, Owner of Paramount Heating & Air

 When the time comes to deliver your diagnosis to the customer, provide clear and direct information.
 Avoid using jargon or technical language as much as possible.
-By letting them know what exactly is wrong—in layman's terms—it will help instill customer confidence and avoid any confusion.
+Letting the homeowners know exactly what is wrong, in layman's terms, will help instill customer confidence and avoid confusion.

-“Some customers, I send photos of repairs that we've done before, so that helps them visualize what I'm trying to describe over the phone.
+“For some customers, I send photos of repairs that we've done before to help them visualize what I'm trying to describe over the phone.
 Other times, we've had to draw diagrams to help them understand.
 It just depends on the situation and what works best for that customer.”

-“Honestly though, homeowners forgive you for [something] not working [the first time].
-They don't forgive you for shitty customer service.”
+“Honestly, though, homeowners forgive you for [something] not working [the first time].
+They don't forgive you for bad customer service.”

 - Bill Brown, Owner of Paramount Heating & Air

 There’s actually an easier way to sell customers than simply charming your way to bigger tickets.
 You’ve probably got every tool you need to perform just about any routine job in the back of your van, but do you have the right tools to make a sale?
-Selling is a huge part of the job but many don’t get any training or coaching when it comes down to it.
+Selling is a huge part of the job, but many don’t get any training or coaching for it.